infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Mental Health/Mental Health.md

 	- regimented nature and lack of individualized care (Child Profile) in institutions can further enable or add additional trauma.
 Such conditions can result in poor life outcomes for children after they leave CCIs:
 		 •Cognitive and emotional developmental issues such as lower IQ, poorattachment, behavioural issues and distrust of others (Center on theDeveloping Child, 2007).
 		 •Increased likelihood of becoming victims of trafficking, exploitation,substance abuse and suicide (Pashkina, 2001; Udayan Care, 2014).
 (Page 2)
+- [8]Romanian orphanages being characterised as offering extremely basic care, with high child to caregiver ratios, minimal personalisation of experience, and ‘severe psycho social deprivation’ (Page 42)
+- - The negative psychological or psycho-social outcomes highlighted by the remaining studies include higher ADHD rates for ‘high deprivation’ groups (Kennedy et al., 2016), lower verbal reasoning and attention compared to family reared children(Barone et al., 2016), lower phonological awareness, nonverbal reasoning, picture vocabulary, kindergarten readiness and pseudo-word decoding (Rakhlin et al., 2017), higher frequency of mental health problems (Rodrigues et al., 2019), and lower cognitive, intellectual, and emotional functions than on- institutionalised children (Deambrosio et al., 2017).
+(Page 39)
+- The BEIP is a large scale, Randomised Control Trial (RCT) of children and young people who were resident in Romanian orphanages in 2001.
+RCTs are the ‘gold standard’ of research methodologies due to their lack of potential bias’.
+Children in the BEIP were randomised into either the ‘Care As UsualGroup’ (CAUG) (the group who remained in institutional care), or ‘High Quality Foster Care Group’(FCG), and a comparison group of non-institutionally raised children were matched by age and gender.Measures were taken at the point of allocation, and the children were followed up at ages eight (2009),twelve (2013), and 16 (2017).
+(Page 41)
+- 40The findings from the BEIP in relation to outcomes for children and young people who are cared for in institutional settings include
+	- No biological differences between children who were raised in institutional environments and those in the comparison group who had never been cared for in an institutional environment ,nor with those who had been randomised to high quality foster care.
+	- Lower IQ scores for both FCG and CAUG as compared to the comparison group.
+	- Higher levels of callous-unemotional traits among children who experienced any institutional (Page 41)care as opposed to the comparison group.
+	- Those randomised to the FCG had significantly lower levels of these traits compared to the CAUG.
+These differences were mediated by caregiver responsiveness to distress in boys.
+	- Children in the FCG were more likely to display adaptive functioning than those in the CAUG, with those placed into the FCG prior to age 20 months more likely to display adaptive functioning than those placed aged 20+ months.
+	- Slight developmental delay in processing of fearful faces in the CAUG compared to the comparison and FCG.
+	- Higher psychopathology among those in CAUG and the FCG compared to the comparison group at ages 8, 12, and 16.
+The FCG had significantly lower psychopathology than the CAUGat age 16.
+Particularly high rates of attention problems, poor self-regulation, attachment disorders and anxiety are noted among those who experienced institutional care.
+	- Children who experienced institutional care had reduced cognitive processing speed compared to the comparison group.
+	- Together, the studies demonstrate that while institutional care can result in significant detriment in a wide range of domains, moving to high quality foster care placements can go a long way to mitigating or entirely reversing these detriments.
+	- Throughout the studies, it is demonstrated that being removed from institutional care and placed in a foster care environment reduced the prevalence of psychiatric disorders, and promoted healthy brain and socio-emotional development.
+(Page 42)